 Do join us.

-To continue this work and help clean up the Cam, we very much welcome volunteers to help collect samples, and contributions towards the costs of the lab analysis.
-This costs around £1000 per set of tests.
+To continue this work and help clean up the Cam, we very much welcome volunteers to help collect samples, and contributions towards the costs of the analysis.

 We are grateful to our sponsors and supporters for funding this work